alexgff/www.dev-units.com/README.md

 ## Description ##

-`Units` theme was created and testes using WAMP.
+`Units` theme was created and tested using WAMP.

 ## Install ##